Frequently Asked Questions

 3. What standard amenities will be provided within the flats?

 Each flat will have a full kitchen (refrigerator, freezer, dishwasher), bathroom, living room, and bedroom(s).
-Most will have a private winter-garden.
+South side flats have a private winter-garden.

 4. What is included in the Nebenkosten?